Improved entanglement indicators for optical fields and its application in the event-ready experiment for bright squeezed vacuum with induced non-gaussianity: Introduction

 \section{Introduction}

-Quantum entanglement is beyond any understanding based on classical correlations.
-Being an intrinsic property of nature it underpins fundamental phenomena and questions the idea of classical causality.
-Besides, it finds, and most probably will be finding, multiple applications in quantum optics \cite{ZukowskiRMP}, quantum key distribution \cite{BB84,EkertCrypto}, and quantum computing \cite{Jozsa_ent_qc_first,Gruska}.
-It enables quantum teleportation \cite{BBCJPW} and provides significant improvement in engineering solutions.
-Because of those studies, entanglement \cite{HoroRMP} has become an intensively developing research field.
+Quantum entanglement stays beyond understanding based on classical correlations.
+Being an intrinsic property of Nature it underpins fundamental phenomena and questions the idea of classical causality Besides it finds multiple applications in quantum optics and imaging \cite{ZukowskiRMP, ABUimage, PETimage} quantum key distribution \cite{EkertCrypto,POPPYQKD,MAfangQKD, QKDdots}, and quantum computing \cite{Jozsa_ent_qc_first,Gruska, QUANTcompNAT}.
+It enables quantum teleportation, superdense coding and entanglement swapping \cite{BBCJPW, WINTERCODE, TELEPORT}.
+It is then not surprising that it has became an intensively developing research field.

 However, despite multiple breakthroughs in the understanding of entanglement its detection remains an np-hard problem \cite{GurvitzNPHard}.
-Some methods turn out to be more effective than other ones for the particular scenario for a given quantum state.
-This is why there is still a need to construct different entanglement conditions e.g. entanglement indicators (aka witnesses) \cite{SimonBouw, MASHA, ZUKUSTOKES, RYU}, that are sufficient entanglement conditions.
+Most of entangled qualifiers are only sufficient entanglement conditions.
+Some of them turn out to be more effective than other ones for the particular quantum state.
+Consequently, there is still a need to construct different entanglement conditions e.g. entanglement indicators (aka witnesses) \cite{GUHNE_TOTH,CHRUST_SARB, HoroRMP, NAT_ENT}.

-The majority of entanglement witnesses are constructed for finite-dimensional scenarios \cite{TerhalReview, Lewenstein00a}.
-Yet, the entanglement of quantum optical fields with the undefined number of particles (excitations) is now of growing interest.
-With the development of experimental technologies, theoretical concepts involving entanglement of quantum states of undefined photon numbers can be tested experimentally \cite{PNR1,PNR2}, and may gain practical value in terms of use in quantum technologies.
+There is a multitude of entanglement conditions tailored for finite-dimensional scenarios i.e. qubits and qudits \cite{TerhalReview, Lewenstein00a}.
+But quantum optical states of undefined number of photons also exhibit entanglement e.g. \cite{ BRIGHTZUKU, bsv_ent,AGA_MASHA_LEUTCH}.
+With the development of experimental techniques such as photon number resolution detectors, these theoretical concepts can be tested in the laboratory \cite{PNR1,PNR2}, and gain practical value in terms of use in quantum technologies.